Collinformatics/HackTheBox/SkillsAssessment/Stack-Based Buffer Overflows on Linux x86/writeup.md

     fs             0x0	0
     gs             0x63	99

-- We've overwritten EIP.
+- We've overwritten Instruction Pointer (EIP).

-Now that we know we can overwrite the Instruction Pointer, lets see how many bytes it takes to reach EIP.
+Now that we know we can overwrite EIP, lets see how many bytes it takes to reach this pointer.

 - To do this well adjust the payload to a "x" number of A characters, and 4 B characters.